Plan a private Colorado River river overnight trip for your family or group!

 This scenic river stretch is rated Class I-II (out of IV to designate level types and quantity

 of whitewater).
 We use a variety of boats (paddle rafts, oar rowed rafts, and inflatable kayaks) depending on the season and the water levels, which can range from 2,000 cubic feet per second (cf/s) to over 50,000cf/s.
-We begin at the historic Dewey Bridge, longest Cable Bridge crossing the Colorado River system, now restored and the new highway bridge built next to it in the 1990’s.
+We begin at the Dewey Bridge Campground and boat launch.
 The river flows through open country, and the banks are lined with cottonwood trees and other riparian vegetation, home to many birds.
 We may see one of the few nesting pairs of Bald Eagles in the state of Utah.
 Wildlife sightings may include Great Blue Herons, Mule Deer, Bighorn Sheep, and Beaver.